SnickerdoodleLabs/Testbed-ERC-7529/README.md

 ## How to Use this App

 You'll need a browser extension installed that injects an ethereum provider (`window.ethereum`), like [Metamask](https://metamask.io/).
-Next, you'll need to togle the active network in your extension to the target network you are interested in, (like Fuji testnet).
+Next, you'll need to toggle the active network in your extension to the target network you are interested in, (like Fuji testnet).
 Then type in the name of a domain (like `snickerdoodle.com`) and see if any contracts are associated with that domain on the network your wallet is connected to.

 ## Local Development